 To further explore the concepts identified in our literature review, we collected Twitter data on climate discussions.
 As noted, we focused on the climate discussion surrounding the 2019 Nobel Peace Prize announcements because Greta Thunberg featured prominently as a likely winner.
 Using the Twitter streaming application programming interface (API) and a list of relevant keywords, we collected every tweet related to Greta Thunberg, climate politics, and the Nobel Peace Prize from Oct.
 10 to Oct.
 22 2019, which covers a short interval before and after the announcement of the 2019 Nobel Peace Prize on Oct.
 11 2019.
 A total of 5,422,617 tweet records were collected, including records of both original tweets and retweets, and each record contains information of the text, author and status of a tweet (e.g. whether it is an original tweet or a retweet).
 A total of 2,011,410 users were involved in the data set.

-Since our study aims to explore discussion dynamics with respect to climate change, we focused our examination on tweets that include the substring ``climate'' (case-insensitive) in its text.
+Since our study aims to explore discussion dynamics with respect to climate change, we focused our examination on tweets that include the substring “climate” (case-insensitive) in its text.
 We further restricted our examination to tweets written in English, and excluded replies to other tweets.
-Further, based on trends identified from prior work \citep{jang2015polarized}, we also selected and focused on the subset of users who have either posted or retweeted any tweet with hashtags that included ``climate'' in combination with either ``crisis'' or ``hoax'' (case-insensitive).
+Based on trends identified from prior work \citep{jang2015polarized}, we also selected and focused on the subset of users who have either posted or retweeted any tweet with hashtags that included “climate” in combination with either “crisis” or “hoax” (case-insensitive).
 Using this set of 317,243 tweet records with this set of 24,770 users, we built a retweet network of users, with each user corresponding to a single node, and a single link connecting two nodes if there exists any retweet record going between the corresponding users (i.e. an undirected link exists between node A and node B if either user A retweeted any tweet posted by user B at least once, or user B retweeted any tweet posted by user A at least once).

-Following prior work in this area \citep[e.g.][]{garimella2018quantifying,chen2020polarization}, we focused on only the largest connected component of the retweet network, which consists of 20,628 nodes (i.e. users) and 73,381 links, as visually shown in \autoref{fig:network}; the disconnected components were excluded because there was not sufficient information for inferring their stances on the topic.
-Colours of the user nodes indicate climate activism or skepticism, classified using a network partitioning method.\footnote{Following prior work \citep[e.g.][]{garimella2018quantifying}, we used the METIS partitioning algorithm which finds the two groups with the lowest intergroup connections \citep{karypis1998fast}.} Specifically, the orange bubble consists of 14,812 users classified as climate activists, and the green bubble consists of 5,816 users classified as climate skeptics.
-A total of only 223 links going between the two bubbles indicates that our procedure yielded two echo chambers of climate activists and skeptics.
+Following prior work in this area \citep[e.g.][]{chen2020polarization, garimella2018quantifying}, we focused on only the largest connected component of the retweet network, which consists of 20,628 nodes (i.e. users) and 73,381 links, as visually shown in Figure 1; the disconnected components were excluded because there was not sufficient information for inferring their stances on the topic.
+Colours of the user nodes indicate climate activism or scepticism, classified using a network partitioning method.
+Following prior work \citep[e.g.][]{garimella2018quantifying}, we used the METIS partitioning algorithm which finds the two groups with the lowest intergroup connections \citep{karypis1998fast}.
+After the partitioning, the green bubble consists of 14,812 users classified as climate activists, and the orange bubble consists of 5,816 users classified as climate sceptics.
+A total of only 223 links going between the two bubbles indicates that our procedure yielded two echo chambers of climate activists and sceptics.